 - Resistor tolerance.

 - Resistor package size.

-To minimise the impact of circuit and system noise on the sensed voltage the resistor value should be relatively high.
-For a given current the voltage drop will then also be relatively large and the impact of noise reduced.
+POWER RATING – The choice of a resistor is often a compromise.
+To minimise the impact of circuit and system noise on the measured voltage the resistor value should be relatively high.
+For a given current the voltage drop will then be large and the impact of noise reduced.

-The accuracy of the voltage measurement is directly related to the tolerance of the resistor.
-Sense resistors tend to be chosen with a tolerance of one per cent or less.
-To minimise errors due to drift in resistance with temperature sense resistors typically have a TCR value below 100 ppm/°C.
+TCR – The average voltage at the input terminals gives the voltage drop across the resistor.
+To minimise errors due to drift in resistance with temperature sense resistors tend to have a TCR value below 100 ppm/°C.

-As discussed above the resistance of the sense resistor must be minimised but this can lead to serious measurement errors.
-At low resistor values, the resistance and temperature dependence of solder joints and system board tracks must be considered.
+SENSE CIRCUIT LIMITATIONS – The resistance of the current sense resistor must be low, but this can lead to serious measurement errors.
+At low resistor values, it is important to consider the resistance and temperature dependence of solder joints and system board tracks.
 Combined, these can have a higher resistance than the sense resistor device.

 The TCR of the system board tracks can be higher than that of the sense resistor.
 This introduces some temperature dependence into measurements made across the sense resistor device.